News

 The experience of those on the shopfloor is significantly less with just a third saying they are given training on stress.

-Commenting, Chris Newson, Director of Environment, Health & Safety at Make UK, said: “The number of fatalities in UK workplaces has fallen consistently fallen, establishing the UK as a global leader in workplace health and safety.
+Commenting, Chris Newson, Make UK’s director of environment, health & safety, said: “The number of fatalities in UK workplaces has consistently fallen, establishing the UK as a global leader in workplace health and safety.
 This is a significant and hard-won achievement."

 “However, while fatalities remain an important indicator, an over-reliance on them can risk masking wider issues.
 The data suggests that trends in wellbeing and long-term ill health are worsening with the size of the problem growing, not shrinking.
 This demands a more rounded approach from companies in every sector of the economy to workforce health, not just manufacturing.”

 Make UK calls on government to implement Mayfield’s recommendations.
-The Mayfield Review, or the Keep Britain Working Review aims to tackle our inactivity crisis in which more than one in five working-age adults are out of workforce due to long-term sickness.
+The Mayfield Review, or the Keep Britain Working Review aims to tackle the UK's inactivity crisis in which more than one in five working-age adults are out of the workforce due to long-term sickness.

 The chief points in the review to implement now says Make UK are: